ReproNim/module-dataprocessing/_episodes/01-overview.md

 teaching: 10
 exercises: 0
 questions:
-- "How do we conduct reproducible analysis?"
+- "What do we need to know to conduct reproducible analysis?"
 objectives:
 - Understand the conceptual pieces that make up reproducible research.
 - Learn where to go for information